 As senior dogs gets older, they can develop serious joint problems.
 These issues can be avoided through regular exercise.
 Learn a few ways exercise can improve joint health for dogs.

-Exercise is the single most important—and easiest—thing owners can do to help maintain good joint health for dogs.
+Exercise combined with joint support supplements such as Dasuquin Advanced chews are the is the single most important—and easiest—thing owners can do to help maintain good joint health for dogs.
 Exercise does several things.
 Movement helps pump synovial fluid—think of that as biological grease—into the joint to lubricate and help keep the cartilage healthy.
 That has some pain-reduction properties, too, so dogs will be more willing to exercise.
 Regular exercise also helps keep dogs at a healthy weight, or even better, slightly under the ideal which takes the pressure off the joints.

 Exercise for Senior Dogs